mantrajsframework/mantrad/README.md

 Mantra is a Node.js framework for *lean*, scalable and high performance projects, based on small and highly decoupled components.

-A Mantra application is based on multiple components that interact between them using a global interaction layer (Mantra).
+A Mantra application is based on multiple components that interact between them using a global interaction layer (Mantra API).

 Each component *exposes* assets (APIs, posts and gets controllers, data models, views, blocks, middlewares, cron jobs, commands, *prerequests*, access conditions, etc.).
 Mantra is in charge of the decoupled interaction between all of them.
+Any component can define any other asset with new functionality.

 The framework intends to define simple components with very specific functionality, following S.O.L.I.D. and Dependency Injection principles, with extremely simple data models, easy updates, multiapplications within the same project and extremely well organized projects.

 Mantra depends on:

-* [RedEntities](https://github.com/mantrajsframework/redentities) as object mapper for data repositories.
+* [RedEntities](https://github.com/mantrajsframework/redentities) as object mapper for data repositories, another project of Mantra.
 * [Express](https://expressjs.com/) as core web server.
 * [Mustache](https://github.com/janl/mustache.js) template redering mecanism for views.

 Mantra works and has been tested in Linux environments with Node.js 12.x, 13.x, 14.x, 15.x, 16.x and 17.x.

+Currently, MySql, MariaDB, PostgreSql, Sqlite and Aurora databases are supported.
 Future versions will support more data providers and rendering engines.

 # What kind of applications can be built with Mantra?

 You can use Mantra for building many different kinds of applications:

-* Scalable web applications.
+* Scalable and high performance web applications.
 * Multisite web applications (multiple sites using same set of components).
 * Command line interface applications.
 * Applications with no UI to run any kind of tasks.